In March of 2023, Publisher Rocket released the latest update for the program, and this one is one of our biggest yet!

 - Reach #1 in that category

-When you see a huge disparity between the two, that means it may be difficult to compete in that category.
-However, if it only takes a few sales to get to #10, and a lot more to get #1, that might be a good category to target.
+If those two numbers are high and close together, that means it may be difficult to show on the first page for that category, because all of the top 10 are difficult.
+However, if it only takes a few sales to get to #10, even if it takes a lot more to get #1 (see example image above), that might be a good category to target, because it shows that there's not a lot of competition in the top 10 listings.

 Kindle Unlimited vs Large Publisher